jan-mate/Journalize/README.md

 This opens the last modified entry that's not currently open

 #### Image
-his allows you to add images; however, you need to render the entry to view them.
+This allows you to add images; however, you need to render the entry to view them.

 #### Render/Edit
 Pressing this button renders the text using Markdown.